aegis-icons/aegis-icons/CONTRIBUTING.md

 #### _Google search queries for double-checking 2FA support_
 ```
-"app-or-site-name-here" AND 2fa OR mfa OR otp OR totp OR factor authentication OR step verification OR "time-based one-time"
+"app-or-site-name-here" AND 2fa OR mfa OR otp OR totp OR factor authentication OR step verification OR "time-based one-time" OR two-factor
 ```

 or

 ```
-site:https://official-domain-of-the-app-or-site.com/ 2fa OR mfa OR otp OR totp OR factor authentication OR step verification OR "time-based one-time"
+site:https://official-domain-of-the-app-or-site.com/ 2fa OR mfa OR otp OR totp OR factor authentication OR step verification OR "time-based one-time" OR two-factor
 ```

 <!--